iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

 ### 2. Create an Account For a User

 Once the backend storage is created, individual accounts for individual users can be created.

-Each account is related to a specific IOTA network (mainnet/devnet) which is referenced by a node property, such as node url (in this example, the Chrysalis devnet balancer).

-For more information about `clientOptions`, please refer to the [Wallet NodeJs API Reference](https://wiki.iota.org/wallet.rs/libraries/nodejs/api_reference).

 The `Alias` can be whatever fits to the given use case and needs to be unique.
 The `Alias` is typically used to identify the given account later on.
 Each account is also represented by an `index` which is incremented (by 1) every time a new account is created.
 Any account can then be referred to via `index`, `alias`.